 - How low interest rates are continuing to make housing relatively affordable

-It’s interesting to see that while the solid inventory line has dropped dramatically the past seven years, the number of sold properties (dotted line) has barely inched upward, even though our population continues to rise about 1.5 percent per year.
-This tells me that our demand for housing is going to stay strong for the foreseeable future.
+The past several years have seen a very strong real estate market in metro Denver, and this chart explains exactly why.
+It is interesting to observe that while the green inventory line has dropped dramatically during the past few years, the blue number of sold properties has barely climbed upward, even though our population continues to rise about 1.5 percent per year.
+This statistic tells me that our demand for housing is going to stay strong for the foreseeable future.

 So, how do you use this information?
 It depends, of course, on your unique situation.
 Here are a few ways you can use this info: